Visit the Campbell Scientific Forum to submit your question to users around the world.

 Each of the COM RS-232, COM1, COM2, COM3, and COM4 ports has a maximum baud rate of 115200 bps.
-The actual maximum throughput for each serial port is about 11000 bps, depending on the bit format used.
+The actual maximum throughput for each serial port is approximately 11000 bps, depending on the bit format used.

 How can a CR1000 be connected to a device that uses Modbus RTU over RS-485?

 Several serial converters exist that serve this purpose.
 The recommended device to use is the MD485.

 How many RS-232 devices can the CR1000 handle?

 Without expansion peripherals, the CR1000 can handle five RS-232 devices.
 With expansion peripherals, it is possible to have 22 RS-232 devices connected.